bright/new-www/content/blog/from-theatrical-to-programming-stage-meet-cezary-–-android-developer-with-gymnastics-background.md

 ## Do you enjoy working at Bright Inventions?
 Only an honest answer, please. 😀

 Truly, I do.
-Otherwise, I wouldn’t agree to this interview. 😀 Mostly due to the project I work at.
-It’s innovative and there is no boredom here.
+Otherwise, I wouldn’t agree to this interview. 😀 Mostly due to the project I work at. **It’s innovative and there is no boredom here**.
 Also, my cooperation with [Matusz Klimczak](/about-us/mateusz/) who is my project manager is really positive.
-What I also like about Bright is the flat structure, work-life balance, great team retreats, competitive salary, and the simple fact that normal people work here.
+What I also like about Bright is the **flat structure, work-life balance, great team retreats, competitive salary**, and the simple fact that normal people work here.
 Normal in a good way. 😉

 After work, I still have the strength to follow my passions which is not always the case.
 Programmers' work can quite limit your after-work resources.
 Fortunately, I can focus on my passions such as joinery and wood carving.

+## Oh, what did you carve in wood?

+As an example let me show you and play a musical instrument I have built.
+This is the doshpuluur - a musical instrument from Asia.